super-monkey-fanclub/tutorial-template/docs/source/Frontend.rst

               ),
             ),

 This code creates the main banner.
 It is located in the top centre of the page, with large white text saying "About Us", and serves as an introduction to the main page.
+It has a fradiend background and a clear tagline.

 Mission
 ------